molstar/molstar/src/examples/ligand-editor/readme.md

 # Ligand Editor Example

-An example showcasing basic small molecule editing features utilizing the `json-cif` format/extension.
+Basic small molecule editing features utilizing the `json-cif` format/extension.
 This application is (at least currently) not meant to be a production-ready molecule editor.

 To run development build locally from the root `molstar` directory (after `npm install`):